GrieferPig/Pegasus/README.md

 Just kidding.
 Let’s talk about that later.

+## Wait, how about Fabric?

+> Dumb fabric. - Sweetie Belle, S1E18

+So, duh.

 ## Okay, sounds pretty good.
 Download link?
 Okay, then bad news for you.
 Currently it’s a proof-of-concept. **Hopefully**, this launcher can finish in a feaw month, but LOL I have no guarantee for this project.